swimos/swimos-docs/src/_frontend/gettingStarted.md

 ## Quick Start

-Connecting to a remote Web Agent with the WARP client can be done in just a few lines.
+Connecting to a lane of a remote Web Agent with the WARP client can be done in just a few lines.

 Import and initialize an instance of `WarpClient`.